Trends appear in forex charts at all scales and so do flag-like patterns. In this post we’ll examine how to trade both the bullish and bearish forms.

 Figure 3 shows a flag forming in the purple box.
 The market then falls through the lower support line and this breaks the pattern.
 It then appears to be starting a new downward break.
 This leg reverses shortly afterwards and the trend does in fact extend powerfully upwards for some period of time afterwards.

-Here there wasn’t a clear trigger for the trade because the price fell well below the box.
+There wasn’t a clear trigger for the trade because the price fell well below the box.

 Bearish Flag Patterns

 The bearish flag pattern is the mirror image of the bull flag.

 Whereas the bullish flag is a rising staircase, the bearish flag is a falling staircase.
 The flag body represents a step.
 Figure 4 below shows a bearish trend on the GBPUSD hourly chart.
 Here you can see a very wide and narrow flag pattern forming during a steep descent.